openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_units.rst

 You can prevent students from seeing a unit regardless of the unit status or the release schedules of the section and subsection.

-For more information, see :ref:`Controlling Content Visibility`.
+For more information, see :ref:`Content Hidden from Students`.

 You can hide a unit from students using the course outline or the unit page.